-Witley is supported by a full and active Governing body who meet regularly throughout the academic year.
-Our Governors are representatives from our local community, parents and school staff.
-They bring a range of interests, knowledge and skills to the role, and all have the common desire to help the school and its children succeed.
+Witley is supported by a Governing body which meets regularly throughout the academic year, made up of 13 governors are representative of the local community, parents and school staff.
+We bring a range of interests, knowledge and skills to the role and all have the common desire to help the school and its children succeed.

 The role of the Governing Body is critical to the effectiveness of the school.
 Governors focus on core strategic functions, as set out by the Department for Education (DfE):